Part 1 of 6 of our Organizational Resilience Series

 Our framework is based on academic research as well as our in-house interviews with leaders across a wide range of industries (e.g., tech, medical, non-profit) by LifeLabs Learning’s Impact Lead Joie Lim, M.S., who is developing specialized expertise in Organizational Resilience.

-Organizational resilience exists on an individual, system, and organizational level:
+Organizational resilience exists at the individual, system, and organizational levels:

 - Organizational level: When an organization is resilient, it has a diversified portfolio to fill in gaps for market-fit, financial flexibility to bounce back in times of hardship, and overall agility through distributed decision-making and ownership.